nestordemeure/friedrich/readme.md

 ## TODO

-- Add standard deviation function
 - Make the implementation usable wit other number types such as `f32` ans `complex<f64>`.
 - Make it possible to give sample with other format.
 I could take `Vec<slice>` by default as inputs (or implement an implicit cast from `Vec<slice>` and `Vec<f64>` to `DMatrix`).
 - Make the covariance function output a structure that can be used to sample from the model.
 - Clean-up the documentation.
 - Add better algorithms to fit parameters.
-- create function that takes data + noise and create cholesky decomposition of cov matrix (in order to speed up computations)